HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 Now we are setup with an application in Auth0 we are ready to incorporate this into our Choo App.
 Luckily we are already fireing some actions when users hit the relevant buttons in our application for login and logout.

-To connect Auth0 with our Store we first need to initialize a WebAuth instanze in our `stores/auth.js`.
+To connect Auth0 with our Store we first need to initialize a WebAuth instanze in our `stores/auth.js` after installing it using `npm i --save auth0-js`.

 ```javascript
 const auth0 = require('auth0-js')